SetiQyu/Lab1-DECIDE/README.md

 - It misses a centralized knowledge database where the practices are documented, currently some practices have been decided through discord, Github issues and they are not documented elsewhere.
 - There is no documented way to give feedback on the work and practices.
+- Certain practices are not well-documented yet, like exact formatting for github issues and unit tests
 - If the practices are documented, it will be easier to hold the members in the group accountable, and the team will be more consistent.